Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Data models

-Tables \ref{table:multiclass} and \ref{table:multilabel} summarize the properties of the considered multi-class (MCC) and multi-label (MLC) classification datasets, respectively.
+Tables \ref{table:multiclass} and \ref{table:multilabel} summarizes the properties of the considered multi-class (MCC) and multi-label (MLC) classification datasets, respectively.
 The number of images across datasets is quite diverse, ranging from datasets with $\sim2K$ images to datasets with $\sim500K$ images.
-This also extends towards the number of labels per images, ranging from $2$ to $60$.
-Figure~\ref{fig:datasets_statistics} visualizes the datasets with respect to their size-properties, with x-axis denoting the number of images (on a log-scale) and y-axis denoting the number of labels (with marker-size denoting the number of labels per image) for each of the different datasets.
-Most of the datasets are comprised of Aerial RGB images (with only few comprised of satellite multi-spectral data) that are different in the spatial resolution, size and format.
-Finally, we note the datasets that include predefined splits (for training, validation and testing) given by the original authors, and provide the splits for the ones that are missing as further discussed in Section \ref{section:evaluation_protocol}.
-More detailed description of each dataset are given in Appendix~\ref{appendix:data}.\looseness=-1
+This also extends toward the number of labels per image, ranging from $2$ to $60$.
+Figure~\ref{fig:datasets_statistics} visualizes the datasets with respect to their sizes, with the x-axis denoting the number of images (on a log scale) and the y-axis indicating the number of labels (with marker size denoting the number of labels per image) for each of the different datasets.
+Most of the datasets consist of Aerial RGB images (with only a few comprised of satellite multi-spectral data) that are different in spatial resolution, size, and format.
+Finally, we note the datasets that include predefined splits (for training, validation, and testing) given by the original authors and provide the splits for the ones that are missing, as further discussed in Section \ref{section:evaluation_protocol}.
+An extended description of each dataset is given in Appendix~\ref{appendix:data}. \looseness=-1